 - Apparently, again move to the Design tab >> under the Layouts section choose Grand Totals >> Off for Rows and Columns.

-Subsequently, the Format Cells window appears.
-Make the Category as Currency.
-Choose suitable Negative numbers.
-And input the Decimal places as 0.
-Lastly, hit OK.
+- Set the Category as Currency.
+Choose suitable Negative numbers, and input the Decimal places as 0.

 We have provided a practice section on each sheet on the right side for your practice.
 Please do it yourself.

 That’s all about today’s session.
-And these are some easy steps to create a 4-variable data table in Excel.
+These are some easy steps to create a 4-variable data table in Excel.
 Please let us know in the comments section if you have any questions or suggestions.
 For a better understanding, please download the practice sheet.
-Visit our website, Exceldemy, a one-stop Excel solution provider, to learn about diverse Excel methods.
+Visit our website, a one-stop Excel solution provider, to learn about diverse Excel methods.
 Thanks for your patience in reading this article.